manoj23/dockerfile-file_backup/README.md

 dockerfile-file_backup
 ======================

-This is a simple alpine container which copy the given file
+This is a simple alpine container which embeds the `file_backup` script that copies the file to back up in a git repository and commits it when it changes.

 file_backup.sh is fetched directly from https://github.com/manoj23/file_backup.